lusentis/dawson-docs-preview/README.md

 ### working with *stage*s
 You may want to have more than one deployment for your app, for example you might want to create separate *development* and *production* deployments: you can use the `--stage` parameter when running dawson (or set a DAWSON_STAGE env variable) to tell dawson which stage to operate on.
 By default, dawson uses a stage named `"default"`.
-Different stages may also have different configurations, including different Domain Names.
+Stages are completely isolated one to each other and they may also have different configurations, including different domain names.

 ### a notice about deployment speed
-The *first deployment* will be very slow because many resoruces needs to be created (including a CloudFront distribution) and it will take anything between *15 to 45 minutes*.
+The *first deployment* will be very slow because many resources needs to be created (including a CloudFront distribution) and it will take anything between *15 to 45 minutes*.
 You can safely kill (Ctrl-C) the dawson command once it says "waiting for stack update to complete".
-Subsequent deploys will *usually take around 2-5 minutes*, or more depending on the Resources that needs to be created and updated.
+Subsequent deploys will *usually take around 2-5 minutes* or more, depending on which Resources need to be created and updated.

 ### under the hood
 dawson reads the contents of a file named `api.js` in your current working directory.
 You should write (or just `export`) your functions in this `api.js` file.

 When you run the `$ dawson deploy` command, dawson reads your file's contents and constructs a description of the AWS infrastructure that needs to be created (functions, API endpoints, etc...).
 Such description is later fed to [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) which performs the actual deploy; the hard job of creating resources, calculating changes to deploy etc, is left to AWS.
 You might also opt-out using dawson anytime and simply edit the [CloudFormation Template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html) by yourself.

+---

 # 2. Working with functions